OCA/odoo-pre-commit-hooks/README.md

 * Check manifest-syntax-error
         Check if the manifest file has syntax error

-* Check missing-readme
-        Check if a README file is missing

 * Check csv-duplicate-record-id
         duplicate CSV "id" AKA xmlid but for CSV files